Letter to my kids on Obama’s Inauguration Day

 Tuesday, January 20, 2009

-5 replies on “Letter to my kids on Obama’s Inauguration Day”
+5 responses to “Letter to my kids on Obama’s Inauguration Day”

 “The main criticism then of Obama from evangelicals, and still today, is his stance on abortion.
 We’ll see what he does on that issue—wildly different predictions still exist about what he will do.”